Pa7r1c1a/Pa7r1c1a/README.md

 - 📫 How to reach me ...
 If you want to reach out to me, drop me a line, shout my name if I'm in the same room.
 I'm sure you'll find a way ;)

 - ⚡ Fun fact: ...
-I really should work on this readme file but for now: "Je peux pas j'ai piscine !" :D
+I really should work on this readme file.

 <!---
 Pa7r1c1a/Pa7r1c1a is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.